wljjlu/p1_navigation/report.md

 ## Future Improvement

 - Fine tuning hyper parameters to get better performance
-- Implement Deep Q-Learning such as using Double DQN, Prioritized Experience Replay and Dueling DQN
+- Improve Deep Q-Learning such as using Double DQN, Prioritized Experience Replay and Dueling DQN